connolly/A302_2019/lectures/lecture-04-git-and-github/git-practice.md

-## This is how we will practice using git and github
+## This is how we will practice using git and GitHub

 ### Basics